-Is Gluten to Blame for Your Thyroid Dysfunction?
+Is Gluten to Blame for Your Thyroid Condition?

 In my first book, The Autoimmune Solution, I explain the health hazards of gluten for those with autoimmunity.
 However, did you know that gluten is also particularly damaging and inflammatory to the thyroid and that ditching gluten is one of the most important steps you can take in restoring your thyroid function?
-This week I’ll explain how gluten wreaks havoc on your thyroid and why I recommend that all of my thyroid patients eliminate it for good.
+In this article, I’ll explain how gluten wreaks havoc on your thyroid and why I recommend that all of my thyroid patients eliminate it for good.

 The Autoimmune Connection

-To understand why gluten is so harmful for your thyroid, we need to first be aware that the two most common types of thyroid dysfunction, Hashimoto’s and Graves’ disease, are actually autoimmune in nature.
+To understand why gluten is so harmful to your thyroid, we need to understand that the two most common types of thyroid dysfunction, Hashimoto’s and Graves’ disease, are autoimmune in nature.
 This means that your immune system is mistakenly attacking your own thyroid, causing it to affect your levels of thyroid hormones.
 People with Graves’ disease have hyperthyroidism with too much thyroid hormone.
 Those with Hashimoto’s disease have hypothyroidism, with an underactive thyroid gland.

 However, the important thing to know is that if you have thyroid dysfunction, there’s a good chance that it’s autoimmune.
 I recommend asking your doctor to check your thyroid antibodies next time she checks your thyroid blood levels.
 You can find a full list of recommended thyroid tests and optimal ranges, in this post as well as in my book The Thyroid Connection.